GEM Microfinishing Frequently Asked Questions

 5) Can I afford to implement Microfinishing into my production process?

 If a very consistent surface finish is required on your parts, this process is the most economical method.
 It is productive, cost efficient and easy to operate.
-Maintenance on machinery is very low, even in operations that are running 24 / 7.
+Maintenance of machinery is extremely low, even in operations that are running 24 / 7.

 6) What types of Microfinishing machinery are available?

-7) Is this Microfinishing a new technology that is still in the experimental stage?
+7) Is this Microfinishing a recent technology that is still in the experimental stage?

 Microfinishing has been used for over 40 years.
 The automotive industry has been using this process to Microfinish camshafts and crankshafts for many years.
 Steel mills and paper mills have been Microfinishing rolls for over 40 years.

 For more information, contact to Bexxon Global firstname.lastname@example.org